Bushwalking Index

 Just before dawn, you could see the lights of the town below, but the lake is hidden by the brow of a ridge.

-Bushline hut is, as you would expect, at the tree line, and the track up Robert Ridge leads across low heath, with snow poles marking the way.
+Bushline Hut is, as you would expect, at the tree line, and the track up to Robert Ridge leads across low heath, with snow poles marking the way.

 A large earthworm crawling across the gravel.
 There were many of these on the track.

-The Robert Ridge had flattened out a lot by this time, and was now a well defined track across a broad ridge, marked by snow poles.
+The track to the start of the Robert Ridge Track had flattened out a lot by this time, and was now a well defined track across a broad ridge, marked by snow poles.

 Lake Rotoiti was by now a long way down.